 Don't forget to spot hazards in your environment.
 These hazards might not always be created by the work you do.
 They could be related to the weather.
 Or caused by other work that is taking place.
-They might be changeable.
-They might sometimes be present, or always be there.

 Remember, a hazard is anything with the potential to cause harm.
 What hazards can you spot in your workplace?
 Once you spot them, use our free risk assessment calculator to find out the risk level.